HVAC Career Guide – Projected Growth & Salaries

 HVAC Mechanic

-For anyone who believes they have what it takes to become an HVAC mechanic, now could not be a better time to explore the career.
-The BLS has indicated that the career opportunities for HVAC mechanics are expected to climb over the next decade, at a rate of 5 percent from 2020 to 2030 (BLS May 2021).
+For anyone who believes they have what it takes to become an HVAC mechanic, now could be a good time to explore the career.
+The BLS has indicated that the career opportunities for HVAC mechanics are expected to climb over the next decade, at a rate of 6 percent from 2022 to 2032 (BLS 2024).

 Refrigeration tech at work